-London Bridge Hospital is committed to providing first class clinical and nursing care.
-Dedicated and highly trained staff at every level ensure that patients receive the best possible treatment, making your stay as pleasant and comfortable as possible.
+At London Bridge Hospital, we are committed to providing first-class clinical and nursing care.
+We employ dedicated, highly-trained staff at every level, to ensure that patients receive the best possible care and to make their stay with us as comfortable as possible.

-Whether you are an inpatient, day case or outpatient you will be cared for by a team of professionals:
+Whether you are an inpatient, day case patient or outpatient, you will be cared for by a team of professionals:

 - The clinical and nursing care is managed by the Chief Nursing Officer and a team of senior nurses and other healthcare professionals.

-- The nursing care on the wards and in department is led by a Senior Nurse Manager and a team of experienced Registered Nurses.
-Healthcare Assistants and ancillary staff are trained to a high level to assist with care.
+- The nursing care on the wards and in each department is led by a Senior Nurse Manager and a team of experienced Registered Nurses.
+Healthcare Assistants and ancillary staff are trained to an exceptionally high level to assist with care.

-In addition to this care there is a senior Nurse Manager on duty 24 hours a day who is responsible for the organisational management of the hospital.
-He or she is always available to address clinical and management issues; they can be contacted by using the bleep system.
+In addition to this, we have a Senior Nurse Manager, who is on duty 24 hours a day, and is responsible for the organisational management of the hospital.
+The Senior Nurse Manager is always available to address clinical and management issues; they can be contacted by using the bleep system.

 A team of specialist nurses who are experts in their field are also available.
 These include: